ChristianSiegert/panoptikos/README.md

 ## Development

+If you want to work on Panoptikos or use it as a basis for your project, follow the steps below.

 ### Installing Panoptikos

 [Install the Google App Engine SDK for Go](https://developers.google.com/appengine/downloads#Google_App_Engine_SDK_for_Go) if you haven’t done so already.
 Then:

 	$ go get github.com/ChristianSiegert/panoptikos

+Switch to the git branch `vanilla-js`:

+	$ cd $GOPATH/src/github.com/ChristianSiegert/panoptikos/
+	$ git checkout vanilla-js

 ### Running Panoptikos locally